 If you draw a freehand shape anywhere else on the document, the comment will be tagged with the string <UserName> commented on <DocumentName>.

-Click on the entry for the comment in the panel to access the standard field for editing the comment (Edit).
+Click on the entry for the comment in the panel to access the standard field for adding a reply.

 Working with Comments

 The following points relate to working with comments and the Comments panel: